-As of April 2020 we are entering the third year of that pay deal, so here is a quick guide to what a Band 5 position will now pay – and what you will be required to do to earn that salary.
+We are nearing the end of the current pay deal, but here we can briefly examine what you’ll currently earn in a Band 5 position – and what you will be required to do to earn that salary.

 Beyond this, and for any other banding or level of experience, you can find out exactly what you’ll be paid by using our handy NHS pay table and NHS New Pay Deal calculator.

 The highest possible annual salary within this banding currently will be £30,615.

 For a Band 5 general nursing position, first and foremost you’ll need to be NMC registered, which will require you to have a nursing degree.

 Within the job, you’ll often be the first point of contact for a patient, and you’ll normally work within a multi-disciplinary team.

 Whether dealing with minor injuries or people with chronic health issues, you’ll help to provide assessments of the patient, evaluate their needs and plan their ongoing journey in your care setting – and beyond.

 On any given day, you could be expected to: